RFID vs. Barcode: Which is Better for Your Business?

 RFID: RFID systems can scan hundreds of tags in seconds, making it incredibly efficient for businesses that need to track a large volume of items quickly.
 It’s ideal for high-speed, automated processes in supply chains and inventory management.

-Barcode: Barcodes are inexpensive to produce and implement, making them a cost-effective solution for businesses with tight budgets.
-Barcode readers are also relatively affordable, and most businesses are already familiar with the technology.
+Barcode: Barcodes are inexpensive to produce and implement, making them cost-effective for smaller operations.

 3. Pros and Cons of RFID